Rohhan415/Battleships-Game/README.md

 # Battleships-Game
-First bigger attempt at OOP in c++ while creating a battleship game.
+First bigger attempt at OOP in C++ while creating a battleship game.